 The less ‘stuff’ you have, the less time it will take to keep your house clean.
-By decluttering on a regular basis, your home will look much tidier as well.
-This is a job we all try to avoid, but once you’ve done it you’ll be so much happier!
+By decluttering on a regular basis — and before you move into your new home so you can get a fresh start — your home will look much tidier as well.
+Decluttering is one of those jobs we all try to avoid, but once you’ve done it you’ll be so much happier!

 Look for a reputable builder

 The builder you choose can also have an impact on how much time you need to spend maintaining your new home.
-Look for a builder who uses high quality materials and sustainable construction techniques to ensure your home is well-built and easy to maintain over time.
+Look for a trustworthy builder who understands you and uses high-quality materials and sustainable construction techniques to ensure your home is well-built and easy to maintain over time.